dxw/playbook/README.md

 When we win work, we mark it as Won in PipelineDeals.
 We amend the budget, closing date and services sold if necessary.
 We write to the client to thank them and ask them for a convenient time to meet and start the work.
 We create invoices in Xero and save them as drafts, so we don't foget to bill them.
 And we add the project's sprints and other work to Forecast, so that the team can see who's working on what.

 ### Losing work

 When we lose work, we mark it as Lost in PipelineDeals.
 We write to the client to thank them for their interest and ask them for any feedback they might have.
 We usually also say that we'd be happy to talk about any future work they might have.
 We record the main reason we didn't win the work in PipelineDeals along with the detailed feedback.

 ## Recruitment

+### Basics
+We use [Workable](https://dxw.workable.com) for recruitment, to help us stay organised and keep in touch with candidates.

+Each candidate moves through a number of stages before being offered a role, or declined: a screening interview via skype, two in-person interviews and a work day.

+We feel strongly that it's important to be respectful of candidates time and interest in us, and that their attention is valuable.
+So we do our best to be responsive, human and open.
+It's particularly important to give unsuccessful candidates good, thorough feedback about why we haven't made them an offer.

 ### How we find people

 ### CV review

 ### Skype interview
 ### First interview
 ### Work day